Hefaustas/Re-AIO/README.md

-# Re AIO
+# Re: Attorney Investigations Online

-Re-AIO is a reimplementation of the [original Attorney Investigations Online client](https://github.com/headshot2017/AIO#), with added features and bug fixes.
+Re:AIO is a reimplementation of the [original Attorney Investigations Online client](https://github.com/headshot2017/AIO#), with added features and bug fixes.

 [Attorney Investigations Online](https://aai-online.github.io/help/) is an online multiplayer version of the Capcom spin-off series "Ace Attorney Investigations: Miles Edgeworth".